Was there really a great flood?

 Advertisement

-One of the most famous flood myths is that of Noah.
+One of the most famous flood myths is the Biblical story of Noah's Ark.

 Time Life Pictures/Mansell/Time Life Pictures/Getty Images

-National Geographic Society explorer Robert Ballard, inspired by Ryan and Pitman's hypothesis, has discovered supporting physical evidence, including an underwater river valley and ancient shoreline as well as Stone Age structures and tools beneath the Black Sea.
+National Geographic Society explorer Robert Ballard, inspired by Ryan and Pitman's hypothesis, has discovered supporting physical evidence of such a flood, including an underwater river valley and ancient shoreline as well as Stone Age structures and tools beneath the Black Sea.
 His team has also unearthed fossils of now-extinct freshwater species dating back some 7,460 to 15,500 years.

 Flood plains like this one help avoid a deluge, but development removes many of nature's protective barriers.